Hypoxia, Safety and Performance

 Hypoxia is a reduction in oxygen levels, hypobaric hypoxia is a reduction in available oxygen due to lowered atmospheric pressure, for example from an increase in altitude.

 Hypoxia underpins critical illness at sea level, altitude illness at height and performance and safety in the air.
 To date, studies into hypoxia in otherwise healthy individuals have been conducted in hypobaric chambers and high altitude mountaineers and trekkers.
-We believe we can do this better through paragliding.
+However, the altitude profiles and environmental exposures experienced by paragliders are unique, providing a fresh insights into the condition.

 What is Paragliding?